daviddetweiler/mini-til/README.md

 # `mini`

 `mini` is a "complete" Forth-like language in a single 4096-byte Windows executable.
-See `example.txt` for a quick example.
+See `example.mini` for usage.
 In many ways it resembles a kind of macro assembler, a step just below a fully-featured Forth (_c.f._
 [Silicon](https://github.com/daviddetweiler/silicon)).
-New primitive words can be defined circuitously through `assemble_byte` and `ptr_get_proc_address`/`ptr_get_module_handle`, and everything else is achievable through its minimalist memory management and assembly mode.
+New primitive words can be defined circuitously through `assemble_byte` and `ffi_gpa`/`ffi_gmh`, and everything else is achievable through its minimalist memory management and assembly mode.
 See _Thinking Forth_ or _Threaded Interpretive Languages_ for context.

 ## Build Instructions